-Let’s break down the eight essential elements that make an exceptional blog post.
+Let’s break down the 13 essential elements that make an exceptional blog post.

 My go-to websites for quality stock images are:

-2. Grab Attention with a Thought-Provoking Headline
+2. Grab attention with a compelling title

-The best headlines are not too lengthy and use powerful words.
+Also, the best titles use power words.
 Power words appeal to readers because they evoke emotions and trigger curiosity.
-When a reader relates to what they see, they are more likely to click and read more.
+When a reader relates to what they see, they’re more likely to click and read more.

 Numbers + Adjectives + Target Keyword + Promise